braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/implementation_guide.md

 Looking for the basic push notification developer integration guide?
 Find it [here]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/push_notifications/integration/).
 {% endalert %}

-# Advanced push notification implementation for iOS (Optional)
+# Advanced implementation guide

-This optional, advanced implementation guide covers ways to leverage notification content app extensions to get the most out of your push messages.
-It provides three example implementations of  notification content app extensions, each with a concept walkthrough, potential use cases, and a look into how push notification variables may look and be used in the Braze dashboard:
+> This optional, advanced implementation guide covers ways to leverage notification content app extensions to get the most out of your push messages.

+This guide provides three example implementations of notification content app extensions, each with a concept walkthrough, potential use cases, and a look into how push notification variables may look and be used in the Braze dashboard:
 - [Interactive push notification](#interactive-push-notification)
 - [Personalized push notifications](#personalized-push-notifications)
 - [Information capture push notifications](#information-capture-push-notification)